 Welcome to Open Place

-On this web site you will find information about the services we provide and how Forgotten Australians can access these services.
+Here you will find information about the services we provide and how Forgotten Australians can access these services.

 We are committed to continuing and expanding our outreach capacity in order to better serve isolated Forgotten Australians and isolated communities.

 Coronavirus shutdown in Victoria